spawnfest/tabtab/README.md

     _rebar3
 }
 ```
-and then load that file as the original completion file.
+and then load that file the same way as the original completion file.

 ### Inspo
 Got inspired by 1Password completion generation.
 [Instructions for integrations](https://developer.1password.com/docs/cli/reference/commands/completion/) are also mostly theirs.